UPennEoR/radionopy/README.md

   a HealPix map.
   (This is based on the original function calcTEC in ionFR, a hacked version of which is present in readTEC.py)
+  I would like to keep the whole maps around, unlike ionFR, which was only interested in particular positions.

-- calculate the "pierce points" for every direction of interest
+- calculate the "pierce points" for every direction of interest.
+Defined in the function PuncIonOffset in ippcoor.py

 - calculate the B-field at the pierce points